Linuxfabrik/monitoring-plugins/check-plugins/mysql-query/README.md

 other shape is checked by its row count.
 Useful for custom application-level
 monitoring: queue depth, stale rows, replication lag tables, total user count, daily order count, failed-job count, inventory below threshold, expiring licences, anything an application stores in a table.
+Alerts when the result of either statement falls outside its range.

 options:
   -h, --help            show this help message and exit